m7hanan/Auto-Railway-Gate-System/README.md

-# Automatic Railway Gate System with Traffic Light – IoT Project
+# Automatic Railway Gate System with Traffic Light – IoT Project....

 🚉 A smart railway crossing system built by 12-year-old Habeeb with my guidance, aimed at preventing train-related accidents in rural areas using automation.